 And while the technology is still in its infancy, such advancements in driverless vehicles – perhaps even public transport such as buses, trams, and trains – will almost certainly see lead to further duties that humans will no longer be required to carry out.
-In fact, according to an article in Forbes, anywhere from 30 to 40% of jobs are predicted to be lost to artificially intelligent robots and machines by the end of the 2020s.
+In fact, according to an article in Fortune, anywhere from 30 to 40% of jobs are predicted to be lost to artificially intelligent robots and machines by the end of the 2020s.
 And those numbers are expected to rise over the decades that follow, with many of those in retail, transport, and manufacturing all expected to suffer large losses of human employees (we will look at this in more detail in a moment).

 It is perhaps intriguing to imagine that by the time we begin down the road of the 2030s, a visit to the supermarket or the mall would likely see you being served by a machine, possibly one that looks, acts, and serves as a human would, but is anything but.

 Many More Jobs Than We Might Think Are At Risk!